tekknolagi/tekknolagi.github.com/_posts/2022-04-16-definite-assignment-analysis.md

 ## Cool Graphs and Compiler Fun

-Unfortunately, the three most common representations of CPython code (text, AST, and bytecode) are not particularly well-suited for learning cool facts about variable definitions and uses.
+You have now read a lot of Python code and bytecode and have an idea of what cases we can optimize.
+Unfortunately, the three most common representations of CPython code (text, abstract syntax tree (AST), and bytecode) are not particularly well-suited for learning cool facts about variable definitions and uses.
+The text would require parsing into an AST, the AST has a lot of node types and still not much helpful control-flow information[^tree-abstract-interpretation], and the linear nature of the bytecode obscures branches.

+[^tree-abstract-interpretation]: You can probably write a similar abstract
+    interpretation pass for the AST as we did for bytecode, but I have not seen people do this often.
+I imagine the Graal/Truffle project does this, though, as their whole thing is compiling straight off the AST.

 Fortunately, we built an awesome control-flow graph from Python bytecode in my last post, [Discovering basic blocks](/blog/discovering-basic-blocks/).
 If you